More Rate Cuts? Powell Says Fed Is Ready To Help Economy Grow Amid Trade Tensions

 President Trump has repeatedly pressured the Fed to lower interest rates further to boost the economy, and this week he called for a dramatic 1-percentage-point cut.

 On Friday, Trump again tweeted his criticism of the central bank.
 "We have a very strong dollar and a very weak Fed. ...
-My only question is, who is our bigger enemy, Jay Powel [sic] or Chairman Xi?"
-Trump's tweet came shortly after China announced retaliatory tariffs against $75 billion in U.S. goods.
+My only question is, who is our bigger enemy, Jay Powell or Chairman Xi?"
+Trump's tweets came shortly after China announced retaliatory tariffs against $75 billion in U.S. goods.

 In his remarks, Powell said that "while monetary policy is a powerful tool that works to support consumer spending, business investment, and public confidence, it cannot provide a settled rulebook for international trade."